aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.facades/pdffilesignature/getaccesspermissions/_index.md

 ### ReturnValue

-If the document is being certified, than returns access permissions value; otherwise, System::PdfException is thrown.
+If the document is being certified, than returns access permissions value; otherwise, PdfException is thrown.

 ## See Also